PitcherAG/vue-tools/docs/components.md

     title: String,
     // which data property this heading is presenting inside the data object you send.
     // it can also be a slot name with __slot:slotname to access later inside your template
-    // when you use custom slot like this you have access to columnData and sortData in template
+    // when you use custom slot like this you have access to rowData and sortData in template
     dataField: String | __slot:slotName,
     // icon name to prepend to column title. use only icon name i.e. cog, times etc.
     icon: String,